NAEP-AS-Challenge/math-prediction/book.md

 For the "Type II" items, the sub-item scores have been combined into a single "assigned_score" variable which is described in the common variables table above.
-The original part scores are also included and can be decoded using the item scoring guides provided in "[*Item information.zip*](data/Item%20information.zip)" which will be provided to participants with the responses upon approval of the data application.
+The original part scores are also included and can be decoded using the item scoring guides provided in `Item information.zip` which will be provided to participants with the responses upon approval of the data application.

 Note that this composite variable is *not* always the outcome which contestants should predict.
 To make it clear which outcome contestants